blakemulnix/blakemulnix-io/README.md

 - **Terraform**: The infrastructure provisioning is automated using Terraform.
 The `infra` directory contains Terraform code to define the AWS resources required for the website deployment.

-- **Bash scripting**: I have automated the tasks for deploying locally and deploying to the web using the `pw.sh` bash script.
+- **Bash scripting**: I have automated the tasks for deploying locally and deploying to the web using the `io.sh` bash script.

 - **Github Codespaces**: I am using Github Codespaces along with the `.devcontainer` folder in my repository to easily and automatically set up a development environment to work on this project.